lar-mo/registration-rbac/README.md

 **Second**, the user's membership record is updated in the database.

-**Third**, the Transaction table is update is the purchase date, membership purchase, and the current user.
+**Third**, the Transaction table is updated with the purchase date, membership purchase, and the current user.

 **Fourth**, the user's first and last name is added to their User record.